eisenefaust/factorio_tricks_iceberg/README.md

 - fast feeding personal asm with craftingqueue canceling
 - quality speedmodules cutting energy comsumption
 - filtering of chests with middle mouse
-- inserting modules into beacons with inserters
+- inserting modules into beacons with inserters (and taking them out) can be used to not have to remember to upgrade plan them (may or may not have been used in 100p runs by nefrums? most likely not)
-- Tank requester chests
+- Tank requester chests: tanks have logistic request slots. can theoretically be used as requester chests
 - Compressors >>> balancers
   - compressor blueprint book in save game and in discord by \!compressorbp
   - ![compressor example](https://i.imgur.com/lzoj6iL.png)